danainjax/punks-front-end/NOTES.md

 HTML
 [ ]  1.
-Modal - working on implementing.
-Currently using in Punk By Number [ ] 2.
+Modal - working on implementing with Comments and Contract
+[ ] 2.
 Flip card - need to solve for ability to flip when I want, not just all the time [ ] 3.
 Background animation - optional
 [X] 4.
 Nav bar